quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part09_Monte_Carlo_Con.md

 #### Weighted-Average Estimate and Observed Return
-Background context: In the weighted-average estimate, the ratio \(\frac{\pi(t)}{b(t)}\) for a single return cancels out in the numerator and denominator.
+Background context: In the weighted-average estimate, the ratio $\frac{\pi(t)}{b(t)}$ for a single return cancels out in the numerator and denominator.
 As a result, the estimate is equal to the observed return, independent of the ratio (assuming the ratio is nonzero).
 Given that this return was the only one observed, it makes sense as an estimate but has certain statistical properties.

 :p What happens to the weighted-average estimate when there's only one observed return?
 ??x
 The weighted-average estimate becomes simply the observed return.
-This is because the ratio \(\frac{\pi(t)}{b(t)}\) cancels out in the formula for the estimate, leaving just the observed return.
-However, this estimate has a bias towards \(v_{\pi}(s)\) rather than being unbiased. x??
+This is because the ratio $\frac{\pi(t)}{b(t)}$ cancels out in the formula for the estimate, leaving just the observed return.
+However, this estimate has a bias towards $v_{\pi}(s)$ rather than being unbiased. x??

 ---

 #### First-Visit Importance-Sampling Estimator
-Background context: The first-visit version of the ordinary importance-sampling estimator is always unbiased in expectation (i.e., it estimates \(v_{\pi}(s)\)).
+Background context: The first-visit version of the ordinary importance-sampling estimator is always unbiased in expectation (i.e., it estimates $v_{\pi}(s)$).
 However, this can result in extreme values if the trajectory observed under the behavior policy has a very low likelihood under the target policy.

-:p What happens with an extremely likely trajectory according to \(\pi\) but unlikely according to \(b\)?
+:p What happens with an extremely likely trajectory according to $\pi $ but unlikely according to$b$?
 ??x
 The ordinary importance-sampling estimate would be ten times the observed return if the ratio were ten.
-This is because the estimate multiplies the observed return by the inverse of the likelihood ratio, making it quite different from the observed return even though the episode's trajectory is representative of \(\pi\). x??
+This is because the estimate multiplies the observed return by the inverse of the likelihood ratio, making it quite different from the observed return even though the episode's trajectory is representative of $\pi$. x??

 ---